HappyAmos/Places/README.md

 * Turn coordinates into something more readable, like "Chicago, Illinois," instead of "41.8781136, -87.6297982."
 * Share them if you like!
 * Quickly launches your placemarks (saved places) for navigation in Google Earth, Maps and Navigator, Waze, and many others!

+##Updated Import Function
+Each Folder and Place are given unique ids that get written to export files.
+What this means is that you can repeatedly export and import the KML files and no duplicates will be generated.
+This makes sharing Places immensly useful for teams or organizations that share KML back and forth.